Viewing Access History

 To create a query and generate a visualization for it:

-Click Sources > Tables to see the tables available for querying.
-See Exploring Data in Tables for more information.
+Select Sources > Tables to display the tables available for querying.
+Refer to Exploring Data in Tables for more information.

 Navigate to the query page.
 You can start a query in a couple ways:

-Go to Sources > Tables, and click on a table entry in the list.
+Go to Sources > Tables, and select a table entry in the list.

 Both ways bring you to the same query / visualization page you use to create charts.